XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-time-based-escrows-using-javascript.md

 # Code Walkthrough

-You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/js/){.github-code-download} in the source repository for this website.
+You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/js/)<!-- {.github-code-download} --> in the source repository for this website.

 ## ripple8-escrow.js